dhruvk19/recipe-analysis/README.md

 ## Performance of Model
 # Final Model
-For the final model, we plan to improve the accuracy from the baseline model's prediction.
-The baseline model scored an MSE of 0.508.
+For the final model, we plan to improve the accuracy of the baseline model's prediction.
+The baseline model scored an MSE of 0.5013.
 For our final model, we plan to engineer 2 features:
 1. `'tags_count'`
 2. `'cal_per_ingredient'`

 The `'tags_count'` is vital to the rating as the rating is a collection of reviews on food.com.
-This would be since recipes with more tags likely represent dishes that incorporate more styles, which may induce bias to reviewers, increasing their rating of the recipe.
+This would be since recipes with more tags likely represent dishes that incorporate more styles, which may induce bias in reviewers, increasing their rating of the recipe.
 Having more information/tags potentially correlates with a chef caring more about their recipe, further leading to higher ratings, with the opposite also being valid.

 The `'cal_per_ingredient'` feature represents the calories per ingredient in the recipe.
 This could show how efficiently the recipe uses calories in its dish, trying to minimize the number of ingredients used.
-This also plays a role in the complexity of the dish, since more ingredients used may steer away users who prefer a simple dish whilst maintaining their calorie intake.
+This also plays a role in the complexity of the dish, since more ingredients used may steer away users who prefer a simple dish, whilst maintaining their calorie intake.

 ## Results
-The calculated MSE for our final model was `0.5021`, showing a slight increase from our baseline model.
+The calculated MSE for our final model was `0.492`, showing a slight increase from our baseline model.

 # Overall Conclusion
 Through this analysis, we found out that